bhauman/lein-figwheel/README.md

 style of `lein` can be quite limiting when you want to launch and control different services (ie. SASS compilation).
-This is when there is great advantage in using Clojure directly where you have the expressive power to define whatever workflow services you want.
+This is when there is great advantage in using Clojure directly where you have the expressive power to define whatever workflow services you want in one process.

 Figwheel has an
 [API](https://github.com/bhauman/lein-figwheel/blob/master/sidecar/src/figwheel_sidecar/repl_api.clj)